SStyles93/GPR5300_OpenGL/README.md

 It is one of the scenes done after learning [OpenGL](https://www.opengl.org/) and its creation is resumed in my blogpost that you can find [here](https://sstyles93.github.io/).

-# The original project with all trials is [HERE](https://github.com/SStyles93/opengl-scene) !
+# The original project with all steps is [HERE](https://github.com/SStyles93/opengl-scene) !

 [Folders](#folders) | [Folder content](#folder-content) |
 ----- | -----